tonethar/IGME-230-GDD-2017-Fall/projects/capstone-project.md

 - https://onepagelove.com

 ## Content Requirements
-- the site is a responsive, [single-page design
+- the page is named index.html
+- the page will have a navigation system to allow the user to quickly access distinct content
-- the page named index.html, including your name and an image (could be a photo or an avatar)
+- it will include your name and an image (could be a photo or an avatar)
 - Gallery page with brief information about each of your work examples (examples can be projects or exercises from this class or other classes, or work you've done on your own)
 - Individual pages with more detail for each of your examples
     - each example needs a title, an image (could be a screenshot or photo), and a one-paragraph description that highlights the tools you used and the skills that it illustrates